ligato/docs/docs/user-guide/quickstart.md

 ligato/vpp-agent            latest              17b7db787662        18 hours ago        175MB
 ```

-The `docker ps` command will not show any mention of the VPP Agent because it has not been started yet.
+The `docker ps` command will not show any mention of the vpp-agent because it has not been started yet.

 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-### 3. Start ETCD
+### 3. Start etcd

-[ETCD][ETCD] is a key-value store that contains information about the VPP configuration.
-The next step is to pull down and start an ETCD container.
+[etcd][etcd] is a key-value store that contains information about the VPP configuration.
+The next step is to pull down and start an etcd container.

-### 3.1 Get the ETCD image
+### 3.1 Get the etcd Image

-The following command starts the ETCD in a docker container.
+The following command starts the etcd in a docker container.
 If the image is not present on your local machine, docker will download it first.

 ```
 $ docker run --rm --name etcd -p 2379:2379 -e ETCDCTL_API=3 quay.io/coreos/etcd /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```
 The CLI output will show that the etcd server is ready to accept requests from an etcd client.
-Open another terminal session and proceed to the next step verifying the ETCD container is running:
+Open another terminal session and proceed to the next step verifying the etcd container is running:
 ```sh
 $ docker ps -f name=etcd
 CONTAINER ID        IMAGE                        COMMAND                  CREATED             STATUS              PORTS                              NAMES f3db6e6d8975        quay.io/coreos/etcd:latest   "/usr/local/bin/etcd…"   16 minutes ago      Up 16 minutes       0.0.0.0:2379->2379/tcp, 2380/tcp   etcd
 ```

-### 3.2 Use the ETCD client (etcdctl)
+### 3.2 Use the etcd Client (etcdctl)

-__*etcdctl*__ is the official ETCD client which can be used to put/delete/get key-value pairs from the ETCD store.
+__*etcdctl*__ is the official etcd client which can be used to put/delete/get key-value pairs from the etcd store.

 You can install it locally: